Creamy or aged, orange or blue, artisan or not, cheese has been our silent companion for as long as history can recall.

-The northern Italian region of Emilia Romagna is the birthplace of Parmigiano Reggiano – the “King of all Cheeses”, which alongside Modena’s balsamic vinegar, Parma’s famous ham, and Bologna’s patented delicacies, defines one of the finest gastronomic regions in Italy.
+The northern Italian region of Emilia Romagna is the birthplace of Parmigiano Reggiano – the “King of all Cheeses”, which, together with Modena’s unparalleled balsamic vinegar, Parma’s famous ham, and Bologna’s patented delicacies, defines one of the finest gastronomic regions in Italy.

 A visit here will offer you the opportunity to combine your passion for cheese with some fabulous sightseeing.
 Reggio Emilia, Modena, Parma, and Bologna, are all dotted with charming medieval and Renaissance marvels, and traditional “caseifici” (cheese factories).

-The distinguished Parmigiano Reggiano has its roots almost 8 centuries ago, and nowadays is still made using the same genuine time-honored methods.
-A visit to the Museum of Parmigiano Reggiano in Soragna will certainly be a highlight of your trip.
+The distinguished Parmigiano Reggiano cheese has its roots almost 8 centuries ago, and nowadays is still made using the same genuine time-honored methods.
+A visit to the Museum of Parmigiano Reggiano in Soragna will certainly be the highlight of your trip.

 Somerset, South West England

 Often called “El Pais de los Quesos” (Land of Cheese), the wild and beautiful Asturias in northern Spain is a real paradise for the discerning cheese lover.
-The region offers a wonderful experience in every possible way, combining its spectacular natural beauty with the sweetness of rural life and the abundance of activities on offer.
+The region offers a wonderful experience in every possible way, combining its spectacular natural beauty with the sweetness of rural life and an abundance of activities.

-The most famous Asturian cheese is Cabrales, known for its pungent, strong flavor, but the area features a pretty interesting selection of cheeses including Afuega’l pitu – the oldest Spanish cheese with its headquarters in the municipality of Grado; Casin – made in southern Asturias; Gamonéu – a delicious lightly smoked cheese originating in the village with the same name, and many others.
+The most famous Asturian cheese is Cabrales, known for its pungent, strong flavor, but the area features a pretty interesting selection of cheeses, including Afuega’l pitu – the oldest Spanish cheese with its headquarters in the municipality of Grado; Casin – made in southern Asturias; and Gamonéu – a delicious, lightly smoked cheese originating in the village with the same name.

 The Netherlands’ Cheese Markets

-The lovely medieval town of Gruyere in the canton of Fribourg is a delight for anyone in search of an authentic Swiss experience, but most of all, is a paradise for cheese lovers.
+The lovely medieval town of Gruyères in the canton of Fribourg is a delight for anyone in search of an authentic Swiss experience, but most of all, is a paradise for Swiss cheese lovers.

 What’s your favorite destination to indulge in cheese?